LAW: 4800 Undergraduate Clinical Law Program (typically 3-5 credits)

 The Community Empowerment Law Project (CELP) enrolls motivated and interested undergraduate student to work with 3-4 law students, representing a nonprofit organization or coalition with a social justice mission.
 The undergraduate student will have the opportunity to participate in the representation of a client, contribute to social justice issues, and gain a better understanding of the law, legal education, and the work of a lawyer.
 They will also provide a non-legal lens on the problem solving being done and push the team to think creatively and beyond the law.
 The undergraduate student will be expected to:

-- Attend, if possible, an intensive clinic Orientation for 3 days at the start of the semester
+- Attend an intensive clinic Orientation for 3 days at the start of the semester

 - Prepare for, and participate in, seminars and case rounds (scheduled for 2 hours each week)

 - Attend a weekly team supervision with Professor Fisher Page (which will be scheduled based on the team’s collective availability)

 - Submit at least three, 2-3 page reflection papers during the semester

 - Plan for, and participate in, client meetings, community engagement, other research, and the creation and presentation of the final deliverable for the client

 - Be open to sharing their thoughts and opinions on the work

 To view the course in the UI course catalog, click here.